eeue56/elm-game-of-games/README.md

     * Import images to use as heatmaps
     * Display the current number of ticks
     * Mutli-coloured based automata
+    * Enable jumping back to the start of the current "run" (different from resets)

 See a demo at http://eeue56.github.io/projects/elm/game-of-games/index.html